 Highlights of President Kelly’s first year in office include announcement of a record-breaking $16 million gift from the Schmidt Family Foundation to build a premier academic/athletic facility on the Boca Raton campus — the largest single gift in the University’s history.
 He also announced an agreement with Scripps Florida and the Max Planck Florida Institute for Neuroscience to establish a unique partnership on the Jupiter campus.
 The program offers FAU students the rare and valuable opportunity to work side by side with some of the world’s most distinguished biomedical researchers, including Nobel Laureates.

-Active on the national level, Dr. Kelly has served on the boards of the Administrative Heads Section of the National Association of State Universities and Land-grant Colleges (now the Association of Public and Land-grant Universities) and the American Distance Education Consortium.
+Active on the national level, President Kelly has served on the boards of the Administrative Heads Section of the National Association of State Universities and Land-grant Colleges (now the Association of Public and Land-grant Universities) and the American Distance Education Consortium.

 He began his academic career in 1982 as an assistant professor at Texas A&M University.
 Three years later, he went to Clemson, rising through the ranks to become professor and department head by 1991.
 He was named vice president for public service and agriculture in 1997 and vice president for economic development in 2010.

 President Kelly holds a bachelor’s degree from Clemson and both a master’s degree and a Ph.D. from The Ohio State University.
 He is married to FAU First Lady Carolyn Kelly, and they are the parents of Carly, 13, and Stella, 1½.